 Since its enactment, there have been judicial and Congressional challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments to the ACA in the future.
+The U.S. Supreme

-On March 2, 2020, the U.S. Supreme Court granted the petitions for writs of certiorari to review the constitutionality of the ACA and is scheduled to hear the arguments November 2020, although it is unclear when a decision will be made or how the Supreme Court will rule.
-It is unclear how this decision or other efforts to challenge, repeal or replace the ACA will impact the law, our business or financial condition.
+Court is currently reviewing the case, although it is unclear when the Supreme Court will make a decision.
+It is also unclear how other efforts to challenge, repeal or replace the ACA will affect the law or our business.